How to Choose and Maintain a Club Car Golf Cart Charger?

 Q: Does the TPMS work with lithium-ion batteries?

-A: Yes, it’s compatible with all Club Car battery types and improves energy efficiency by reducing rolling resistance.
+A: Yes, it is compatible with all Club Car battery types, including lithium-ion, and helps reduce energy consumption.

 Q: Can I install the system myself?

-A: DIY installation is possible, but professional calibration ensures accuracy and warranty validity.
+A: DIY installation is possible, but professional calibration ensures accuracy and preserves warranty coverage.

 Q: How often should I check the TPMS?